dev-scripts/prakashbhandari.com.np/content/posts/absolutely-free-open-source-resume-builder-without-watermarks-or-any-other-limitations.md

 no tracking, without losing the integrity and privacy of your data."
 ---

-In early days of my career I use to struggle to build the resume.
+In early days of my career I used to struggle to build the resume.
+I had no idea how to build the proper resume.
-Many times I used Microsoft Word Template.
-I also tried to create resume by using online websites.
+Most of the time I used Microsoft Word Template to create proper resume.
+Also, tried online website apps to generate resume.
-None of the online website were free and had some kinds of limitations like adding watermarks or asking to pay while exporting the resume.
+None of the online websites were free and those online apps had some kinds of limitations like adding watermarks or asking to pay while exporting the resume.

-I was looking for a free online resume builder which can help millions of job seekers to build proper resume without any struggle or without needing help from experts.
+I was looking for a free online resume builder which can help me as well as millions of job seekers who is willing to build their resume from anywhere and anytime without struggle or needing help from experts.

 Finally, I found [Reactive Resume Builder](https://rxresu.me/), which is free resume builder without any hidden limitations.
-You can build the resume and publicly share to any other people.
-App is available with highly customizable feature.
+With the help of this app, you can create multiple resumes, share them with recruiters or friends through a unique link and print it as a PDF, all for free, no ads, no tracking, without losing the integrity and privacy of your data.

-I could not imagine even we can get this kind of app for free.
+Also, this app is available with many customizable features.
+I could not even imagine we can get this kind of app for free.

-According to Reactive Resume builder
+***According to Reactive Resume builder***
 >"Reactive Resume is a free and open source resume builder that's built to make the mundane tasks of creating, updating and sharing your resume as easy as 1, 2, 3.
 With this app, you can create multiple resumes, share them with recruiters or friends through a unique link and print it as a PDF, all for free, no ads,